kickstartDS/11ty-starter/README.md

 ### Design System

 Implementation is based on the `@kickstartds/ds-agency` package, which is a pre-configured Design System provided by kickstartDS.
-It's used as a base in this 11ty starter project to provide a set of ready-to-use components and features, allowing to focus on what makes their project unique.
+It's used as a base in this 11ty starter project to provide a set of ready-to-use components and features, allowing you to focus on what makes your project unique.
 The `@kickstartds/ds-agency` package also provides global styles and scripts ready for import.

-`@kickstartds/ds-agency`, in turn, is itself based on the `@kickstartds/ds-starter` package, a starter to create your own, tailer-made (and not necessarily agency based!)
+`@kickstartds/ds-agency` itself is based on the `@kickstartds/ds-starter` package, a starter to create your own, tailer-made (and not necessarily agency based!)
 Design System.
 Described in detail [here](https://github.com/kickstartDS/ds-starter).
 It provides a ready-to-use Design System with pre-configured features such as:

 - Semantic token structure
 - Exemplary components (Button, Headline, and TeaserCard)